MFaFxF/ApplProgFinalProject/ReadMe.md

 ### 1. Connect to Signal Source

 - Click the **“Connect”** button to start both the TCP server and client.
-- The application begins generating and receiving EMG data.
+- The application begins generating and receiving EMG data in the background.
 - To stop the stream, click **“Disconnect”**.

 ---

 ### 2. Start/Stop Live Plotting

-- Click the **“Start”** button to begin plotting live EMG data.
+Click the **“Start”** button to begin plotting live EMG data.
-- While active:
+While active:
-  - The current channel is displayed in real time.
+  - The signal of the current channel is shown in the upper window, with the selected transformation
-  - The full 32-channel data is added to the **recorded buffer**.
+  - The full 32-channel data is added to the recording, seen below.
-- Click **“Stop”** to pause live plotting and recording.
+Click **“Stop”** to pause live plotting and recording.
-  - The data stream **continues running in the background**.
+The signal continues in the background.

 ---